luser-dr00g/pcomb/README.md

 as well as the enum name's string representation.

 Symbol codes are allocated statically by defining each in an enum.
-The object module defines only one name and then the name `END_OBJECT_SYMBOLS` which the next module *layer* will use to start off its own range of enum codes.
+The object module defines its internal symbol names and then the name `END_OBJECT_SYMBOLS` which the next module *layer* will use to start off its own range of enum codes.

     enum object_symbol_codes {
     T,
+    //...,
     END_OBJECT_SYMBOLS
     };